icebox827/haitireportzone/wp-content/plugins/wordpress-seo/readme.txt

 * **[Yoast Local SEO](https://yoa.st/1uu)** to optimize all website that serve a local audience, like certain small businesses, or businesses with multiple locations.
 * **[Yoast Video SEO](https://yoa.st/1uw)** to make sure Google understands what you video is about, thus increasing your chances to rank in video results.
-* **[Yoast News SEO](https://yoa.st/1uv)** for websites that are in Google News and what to optimize all news articles for the best indexation and ranking.
+* **[Yoast News SEO](https://yoa.st/1uv)** for websites that are in Google News and want to optimize all news articles for the best indexation and ranking.
 * **[WooCommerce SEO](https://yoa.st/3rh)** for all online shops that want to perform better in search engines and on social platforms.

 They work with the FREE version of Yoast SEO already, and these premium extensions of course come with support too.